Return to Home Return to Overview Strategy Guide

 1.1 - How does kiting Ura work in phase 1?

 Ura targets the furthest player within 1500 range, so in order to kite, you just need to be the furthest away.
-It’s best if all healers ( Chronomancer, Scourge, Deadeye) are aware of how and where to kite, so they can provide some redundancy and know how to react if they are out of place.
+It’s best if everyone in the ranged group is aware of how and where to kite, so they can provide some redundancy and know how to react if they are out of place.

 Ura’s jumps should roughly follow the Toxic Geysers, as shown below (The numbers with the white background next to the black arrows are the order of the jumps; 1, 2, 3, …; you can see that you essentially kite Ura back and forth).
 Importantly though, you want to kite so that Ura does not jump into Toxic Geysers, as that will give her boons.
 You want her to be close to the geysers, but outside of the boon range.